What is Satisfactory Academic Progress (SAP)?

 Notification regarding SAP

-The Office of Student Financial Aid (OSFA) will notify students of their failure to meet the standards of SAP by email; however, it is the students’ responsibility to monitor their SAP status, and stay informed of the University’s SAP standards.
+The Office of Student Financial Aid will notify students of their failure to meet the standards of SAP by email; however, it is the students’ responsibility to monitor their SAP status, and stay informed of the University’s SAP standards.

 SAP policy and appeal information in detailed in the Satisfactory Academic Progress Policy.